indygreg/zippylog/doc/lua-api.md

 # Callback Functions

 In this section, we describe the various Lua functions that can be executed during processing.

-The function name is the default value looked for when no custom function name is defined using the *zippylog_options* table.
+The section name is the function name that needs to exist in the global namespace for the capability to work.

 ## zippylog_load_string(string)